josefglatz/composer-diff-plugin/README.md

 ### Locally

-It's recommended to add it as dev-dependency only for a specific project.
+When installing the plugin locally for a specific project it's recommended to add it as dev-dependency only.

 ```bash
 $ composer --dev require josefglatz/composer-diff-plugin